Stock Market Prices Prediction Using Machine Learning and Deep Learning

 The core idea behind this article is to showcase how these algorithms are implemented.
 I will briefly describe the technique and provide relevant links to brush up on the concepts as and when necessary.
 In case you’re a newcomer to the world of time series, I suggest going through the following articles first:

 Are you a beginner looking for a place to start your data science journey?
-Presenting a comprehensive course, full of knowledge and data science learning, curated just for you!
-This course covers everything from basics of Machine Learning to Advanced concepts of ML, Deep Learning and Time series.
+We’re presenting a comprehensive course, full of knowledge and data science learning, curated just for you!
+This course covers everything from the basics of Machine Learning to Advanced concepts of ML, Deep Learning, and Time series.

 Understanding the Problem Statement

-We’ll dive into the implementation part of this article soon, but first it’s important to establish what we’re aiming to solve.
-Broadly, stock market analysis is divided into two parts – Fundamental Analysis and Technical Analysis.
+We’ll dive into the implementation part of this article soon, but first, it’s important to establish what we aim to solve.
+Broadly, stock market machine learning analysis is divided into Fundamental Analysis and Technical Analysis.

-• Fundamental Analysis involves analyzing the company’s future profitability on the basis of its current business environment and financial performance.
+• Fundamental Analysis involves analyzing a company’s future profitability based on its current business environment and financial performance.

 • Technical Analysis, on the other hand, includes reading the charts and using statistical figures to identify the trends in the stock market.